SWorster/MistySURF2023/Controller Guide/controllerGuidebook.md

 ### [Arduino Nano / Nano Every Version](https://www.circuito.io/app?components=97,97,97,97,514,11022,611984,2631981)

 ##### Note: the board in the picture is a Nano, but Nano Every has the same pin ordering, size, and better specs

-##### Also, the code does not match either diagram, either wire the controller according to the diagram and change the code, or, wire the controller according to the code.

 ![Arduino Nano Layout](imgs/nano_wiring.png)